JaidenAshmore/java-dynamic-sqs-listener/examples/aws-xray-spring-example/README.md

     AWS_ACCESS_KEY_ID={keyHere} AWS_SECRET_ACCESS_KEY={secretHere} AWS_REGION={sqsRegionHere} gradle bootRun
     ```

-1. You should now see messages processing logs for messages directly sent to SQS or via SNS
+1. You should now see messages processing logs for messages directly sent to SQS or via SNS, as well as placing traces into Xray